updated

 Bike repairs and maintenance.

-We would be very pleased to find a beauty therapist who can do treatments to a professional level.
+We would be very pleased to find a 'guest' beauty therapist who can do treatments to a professional level.

 • Languages spoken